daniel-ilett/blog/_posts/2019-04-27-tut1-0-smo-shader-basics.md

 It's our vertex shader!
 A vertex shader operates on all the vertices of a mesh; in the case of an image effect, the four vertices are effectively the corners of the screen.

 The syntax of shading language is deliberately similar to C. Our function, called `vert`, returns a `v2f`, and takes an `appdata` called `v` as input.
 The very first step is to define the output `v2f` and name it `o`, then the members of `o` are calculated.
-Here we see two helper functions found inside `UnityCG.cginc` - `UnityObjectToClipPos` transforms the input vertices, defined in Unity world space, to the screen clip space, and `TRANSFORM_TEX` takes the UV offset and scaling values we discussed above and uses them to modify the `uv` coordinates for the image.
+Here we see two facilities provided by `UnityCG.cginc` - the `UnityObjectToClipPos` function transforms the input vertices, defined in Unity world space, to the screen clip space, and the `TRANSFORM_TEX` macro takes the UV offset and scaling values we discussed above and uses them to modify the `uv` coordinates for the image.

 In between the vertex and fragment shaders is a step called "rasterisation" - I won't go into detail, but this converts the space between all the vertices into "fragments".
 That leads us nicely to the fragment shader.